freenas/freenas-docs/userguide/storage.rst

 Choose the configured periodic snapshot task for :file:`/vmstorage` and set :guilabel:`Run automatically` to have this replication run every time the periodic snapshot task completes.
+To include manual snapshots with the periodic snapshots, enter the manual snapshot naming schema in :guilabel:`Also include naming schema`.

 One-time replications require leaving :guilabel:`Periodic snapshot tasks` empty and :guilabel:`Run automatically` unset.
-Instead, enter a new snapshot naming schema in :guilabel:`Also include naming schema`.
+Instead, enter the snapshot naming schema in :guilabel:`Also include naming schema`.
 Remember to include the *%Y*, *%m*, *%d*, *%H*, and *%M* strings in the schema.